 General Business Terms and Conditions

-These are the general conditions for trading in financial instruments through DNB Markets
+These are the general conditions for trading in financial instruments etc through DNB Markets and DNB Bank ASA

 DNB Markets’ clients are assumed to have accepted these General Business Terms and Conditions as binding on themselves.

-Based on standard prepared by the Norwegian Securities Dealers Association, September 2017.
-In force from 3 January 2018.
+Based on a standard prepared by the Norwegian Securities Dealers Association.
+In force from January 1, 2023

 About the General Terms

 These general business terms and conditions (the "General Business Terms and Conditions") are based on Norwegian legislation and legislation in the EU and EEA which investment firms are obliged to comply with.
 These General Business Terms and Conditions supersede in their entirety earlier versions of the general business terms and conditions.

 Our clients are assumed to have accepted these General Business Terms and Conditions as binding on themselves when, after having signed a client agreement or received a copy of the General Business Terms and Conditions, they submit orders to, or enter into contracts or carry out transactions with, DNB.

 The Norwegian Financial Contracts Act (Finansavtaleloven) does not apply to the services covered by the General Business Terms and Conditions when the client is not a consumer («Non-consumers»).